mendselvis/mends-code-from-zero/README.md

 **What it demonstrates:**
 Ability to handle and embed all core media types in HTML — images, video, audio, and third party content — the foundation of any media-rich web interface.

+# Phase 02 - css

+# 01. Selectors and Properties
+A practical overview of how CSS targets and styles HTML elements using different selector types.

+**Covers:**
+- Element selector — targets HTML tags directly
+- Class selector — targets elements with a specific class
+- ID selector — targets a unique element by its ID
+- Grouped selectors — applies styles to multiple elements at once
+- Descendant selector — targets elements nested inside a parent
+- Pseudo-class selector — targets elements based on their state e.g. `:hover`
+- Pseudo-element selector — targets a specific part of an element e.g. `::first-letter`
+- Universal selector — applies styles to every element on the page

+**What it demonstrates:**
+Understanding of how CSS selectors work and how to precisely target any element on a webpage — the foundation of every styling decision in a real project.

+**What it demonstrates:**
+Understanding of how browsers parse and render HTML documents — the starting point of every web application ever built.

 Become a full-stack developer
 Build real-world projects
 Master modern web technologies